Skip to main content

 CGE Compiles Petition, 4 weeks-3 months

-Letters are drafted and sent to department for review and signature.
-Checks are requested.
-Forms completed.
+Letters are drafted and sent to the department for review and signature.
+Then the forms are completed.

 Labor Condition Application, 2 weeks